yokose-ks/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 By default, anyone can access a file you upload if they know the URL, even people not enrolled in your class.

 To ensure that those not in your class cannot view the file, click the lock icon.

+.. note:: The external URL does not work if you lock the file.

 ==================
 Delete a file